 Facundo is a Developer Relations Engineer at Storyblok.
 From Buenos Aires, Argentina, he has more than 15 years of experience in software development.
 He graduated as a Systems Engineer.
 He loves engaging with the dev community, speaking at events and conferences, and creating and sharing content.
+He is one of the organizers of React Buenos Aires Meetup, the biggest React community in Argentina.
 He has been selected Prisma Ambassador, Auth0 Ambassador, and Cloudinary Media Developer Expert.

 Among the different things that Facundo enjoys, some of them are meeting and connecting with other people, web development, and talking a lot.
 After more than 10 years working as a developer, creating products and projects for different organizations and clients, he thought it would be great to combine those three interests in some way.
 In his search of ways to handle that, he discovered the world of Developer Relations.
 Nowadays, Facundo works as a DevRel Engineer at Storyblok, and he spends his time engaging with the dev community, speaking at events and conferences, creating and sharing content, writing articles for different websites and platforms, leading workshops, and talking (of course).
+He is one of the organizers of React Buenos Aires Meetup, the biggest React community in Argentina.
 He has been selected Prisma Ambassador, Auth0 Ambassador, and Cloudinary Media Developer Expert.

 Hello!
 I'm Facundo from Buenos Aires, Argentina.